sanjeevkomma/Message_Broker/Kafka/README.md

 * Kafka is not same as RabbitMQ
 * Kafka is built to be scalable horizontally by adding more nodes
 * Kafka is used for fault-tolerant storage as well as publishing and subscribing to a stream of records
+* Kafka cluster is made up of a number of brokers
+* Multiple brokers work together to build a Kafka cluster, which provides load balancing, reliable redundancy and failover

 # Features of Kaka
 1. Kafka is a messaging system built for high throughput and fault tolerance